PhaserEditor2D/PhaserEditor2D-v3-allInOne/starter-templates/starter-template-basic-javascript/README.md

 ## Gitpod

-This repository is ready for start coding in Gitpod, a Cloud Development Environment.
-You only need to [click on this link](https://gitpod.io/#https://github.com/PhaserEditor2D/starter-template-basic-javascript) for starting a new workspace.
+This repository is ready to start coding in Gitpod, a Cloud Development Environment.
+You only need to [click on [this link](https://gitpod.io/#https://github.com/PhaserEditor2D/starter-template-basic-javascript) to start a new workspace.

 This is what Gitpod does: